+The Committee undertook extensive engagement with shareholders during the review of the Policy.
 The Committee will seek to engage with major shareholders and the main shareholder representative bodies and proxy advisory firms when it is proposed that any material changes are to be made to the Remuneration Policy or its implementation.
 In addition, we will consider any shareholder feedback received in relation to the AGM.

 The Remuneration Policy for Executive Directors